vrockai/pipeline-test/docs/content.md

-## Microbial Tracking-2, a metagenomics analysis of bacteria and fungi onboard the International Space Station
+## Microbial Tracking-2, a metagenomics analysis of bacteria and fungi onboard the International Space Station.
+ 28.06.2022, _C Urbaniak, MD Morrison, JB Thissen, F Karouia, DJ Smith, S Mehta, C Jaing, K Venkateswaran_

+The International Space Station (ISS) is a unique and complex built environment with the ISS surface microbiome originating from crew and cargo or from life support recirculation in an almost entirely closed system.
+The Microbial Tracking 1 (MT-1) project was the first ISS environmental surface study to report on the metagenome profiles without using whole-genome amplification.
+The study surveyed the microbial communities from eight surfaces over a 14-month period.
+The Microbial Tracking 2 (MT-2) project aimed to continue the work of MT-1, sampling an additional four flights from the same locations, over another 14 months.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01293-0)

+10.1186/s40168-022-01293-0

 ---